 Step One: Determine where you want your easy DIY fireplace

 Obviously, right?
 But you’ll need to make sure there’s an outlet in this space, or you’ll just have something pretty to look at instead of a functional fireplace.
-So, yes, kind of important. 🙂
+So, yes, this first step is kind of important. 🙂

 Step Two: Clear the space